A line set selects, among the lines (edges) detected by Freestyle, which ones will be rendered using its attached line style, through various methods.

-Draws silhouettes around your closed objects; it is often good for organic objects (like Suzanne & Sphere), and bad for sharp edges, like a box.
+- Draws silhouettes around your closed objects by rendering lines where the surface normal transitions between pointing toward and away from the camera.
+It is often good for organic objects (like Suzanne & Sphere), and bad for sharp edges, like a box.
 It cannot render open mesh objects like open cylinders and flat planes.
-The output is affected by the Kr Derivative Epsilon view map setting.

-Shows only edges whose adjacent faces form an angle greater than the defined view map’s Crease Angle.
+Shows only edges whose adjacent faces form an angle sharper than the defined view map’s Crease Angle.

-Border is for open/unclosed edge meshes; an open cylinder has an open edge at the top and bottom, and a plane is open all around.
+- Border shows open mesh edges, i.e. edges that belong to only one face.
+An open cylinder has open edges at the top and bottom, and a plane is open all around.
 Suzanne’s eye socket is an open edge.
-All open edges will have lines rendered.
-This depends on the mesh structure.

 - Edge Marks